 Raleigh Wrongful Death Lawyers

-If your loved one’s death was caused by someone else’s negligence, you can file suit for wrongful death—and seek compensation for his or her estate.
-While you battle to cope with loss, defendants and insurance companies may try to settle your claim fast, and at low cost to them.
-You deserve full and fair compensation—and sound legal guidance that can help you obtain it.
+If someone else’s negligence caused your loved one’s death, you can file suit for wrongful death—and seek compensation for his or her estate.
+While you battle to cope with loss, defendants and insurance companies may try to settle your claim quickly and cheaply to them.
+You deserve full and fair compensation—and sound legal guidance to help you obtain it.

-Who Can File a Wrongful Death Claim in North Carolina?.png)
+Who Can File a Wrongful Death Claim in North Carolina?

-According to North Carolina law, claimants have two years to file a wrongful death claim on behalf of a deceased love one.
-If a claim is not filed within this time period, you will most likely lose your right to file a claim and recover compensation.
-There are exceptions to this two-year rule so it’s important to speak to an attorney from our firm as soon as possible about your case.
+According to North Carolina law, claimants have two years to file a wrongful death claim on behalf of a deceased loved one.
+If a claim is not filed within this period, you will most likely lose your right to file a claim and recover compensation.
+There are exceptions to this two-year rule, so it’s important to speak to an attorney from our firm as soon as possible about your case.

 As stated above, damages can be recovered by both the deceased’s estate and the surviving family members of the deceased.
 Damages that can be pursued include: